hujhax/austin-improv-wiki/The Hideout Theatre.md

 ![[Hideout Exterior.jpg|The view from Congress of the Hideout Theatre.]]

-**The Hideout Theatre** is an improv theater in downtown Austin that draws its primary inspiration from the work of [http://en.wikipedia.org/wiki/Keith_Johnstone Keith Johnstone].
+**The Hideout Theatre** is an improv theater in downtown Austin that draws its primary inspiration from the work of [Keith Johnstone](http://en.wikipedia.org/wiki/Keith_Johnstone).

 ## History
 ### 1998-1999: Austin Theatresports